NCAR/ccpp-framework/doc/briefing.md

   we error at parse time with a remediation pointing at `character(len=:)` deferred-length).
 - **Multiple registration sources for the same constituent** with silent dedup.
-Today's behaviour is to error on conflict; the proposed reform sets a clear precedence rule (host-set Class B properties win) — pending the constituents-overhaul decision.
+Today's behavior is to error on conflict; the proposed reform sets a clear precedence rule (host-set Class B properties win) — pending the constituents-overhaul decision.
 - **`ConstituentVarDict`** synthetic scope between suite and host.